platocrat/personality-lab/README.md

             docker run -it -p 3000:3000 <IMAGE_ID>
             ```

-            Then, detach from the `nextjs` screen session, to work in a separate screen to start other processes or run other commands, or proceed to step 3.
+            Then, detach from the `next-app` screen session, to work in a separate screen to start other processes or run other commands, or proceed to step 3.

         3. From your browser, navigate to the domain where the Caddy server is serving the Next.js Docker container.

-            After browsing pages on the domain, go back to the EC2 instance `nextjs` screen session:
+            After browsing pages on the domain, go back to the EC2 instance `next-app` screen session:

             ```sh
-            screen -r nextjs
+            screen -r next-app
             ```

             You should see Next.js returning logs from the page(s) you viewed from your browser.